Veturi: 1980s

 After the surge of his popularity during the 1970s, he went on to work with a variety of directors and actors in the 1980s.
 He wrote classics for directors like Singeetam Srinivasa Rao, Dasari Narayana Rao, Bapu, Jandhyala, Vamsy and mass numbers for directors like Raghavendra Rao, A. Kodandarami Reddy, Vijaya Bapineedu.
 He delivered a number of hits for senior actors like Sr. N.T.R, Akkineni Nageswara Rao, Ghattamaneni Krishna, Shobhan Babu, Krishnam Raju and upcoming stars like Chiranjeevi, Nandamuri Balakrishna, Nagarjuna, Daggubati Venkatesh.
 This golden period in his career saw memorable albums like Saptapadi, Subhodayam, Subhalekha, Sagara Sangamam, Meghasandesam, Mudda Mandaram, Malle Pandiri, Nalugu Stambhalata, Rendu Jalla Seeta, Amarajeevi, Sreevariki Prema Lekha, Ananda Bhairavi, Srivari Sobhanam, Mogudu Pellalu, Chantabbai, Sitaara, Anveshana, Alapana, Mayuri, Amavasya Chandrudu, Janaki Ramudu and Geetaanjali.

 1990s

 During the late 1980s, Veturi's mass numbers garnered a lot of response from the public resulting in directors demanding more and more of them.
 However, Veturi still maintained his balance between classics and mass-numbers with movies like Jagadeka Veerudu Atiloka Sundari, Sarigamalu, Sitaramayya Gaari Manavaralu, Matru Devo Bhava, and Mechanic Alludu.
 Veturi was given the opportunity to dub many Tamil, Malayalam and Hindi movies.
 Some of his dubbed albums, for instance Iruvar and Devaraagam, received wide acclaim.

 2000s

 During this period, Veturi created classics like Gangotri and Swarabhishekam.
 His association with young directors like Sekhar Kammula and Gunasekhar produced some memorable albums, like Anand, Godavari, Varudu, Arjun, Premishte (Dubbed version of Kaadhal) and Leader.

-Relations with other artists

-Veturi had cordial relationships with the prominent figures of the industry.
-He worked with all classes of directors, producers, music directors and actors, ranging from stars to debutants.
-In his book Kommakommako Sannayi, he describes his relationship with some of the music directors, singers, lyricists, actors and directors he worked with.
-He was a teacher-like figure for many artists in the industry.